 We all have highlights in our careers that make us smile whenever they come to mind.
 In short, the interviewer is asking about one of your proudest moments in this field.
 Show enthusiasm and great pride in your answer.

-My most fulfilling sales are those that bring in lots of revenues as well as additional clients.
+My most fulfilling sales are those that bring in lots of revenue as well as additional clients.
 However, one that brings me so much joy saw me win over a multinational firm with several claims.
 I arranged meetings with them where they tabled their needs.
 What followed were months of rigorous processes which saw me sell a policy worth $500,000.
 The firm then decided to venture into other industries which built companies, which contracted our services.

 14. How Would You Advise Someone New in This Field to Gain Customers’ Attention?